jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> Joining, by = "GEOID10"
 ```

-If we look at `summary()` again for "number_shootings" we can see that there are now 180 rows with NAs.
-These are the tracts where there were no shootings so they weren't present in the "shootings_agg" data.
+If we look at `summary()` again for *number_shootings* we can see that there are now 180 rows with NAs.
+These are the tracts where there were no shootings so they weren't present in the *shootings_agg* data.

 ```r